Naga National Council

-History
+and turned it into a secessionist platform.

+Antecedents

 In April 1945, the deputy commissioner of the Naga Hills District, C. R. Pawsey, established the Naga Hills District Tribal Council as a forum of the various Naga groups in the district.
 This body replaced an earlier organization called Naga Club, and in February 1946, it was reorganized as a political organization called Naga National Council (NNC).
 NNC's objective was to work out the terms of relationship with the Government of India after the British withdrawal.